 Android-x86 Project – Run Android on Your PC

-When it comes to run the latest Android OS for pc then the Android-x86 is the one of the best open-source Android project available for PC.
+When it comes to run the latest Android OS for pc then the Android-x86 is one of the best open-source Android projects available for PC.
 Android-x86 OS project offers compatible ISO images for both 64-bit 32-bit computer systems.
 If you are about to install the Android OS on some old PC then it is recommended to download the 32-bit version… The latest Android OS they offer while writing this article was Android Oreo.
 The users can create a bootable USB drive with the Android-x86 to run it directly from the boot.

 It supports both 64-bit and 32-bit kernel and userspace, OpenGL ES 3.x hardware acceleration for Intel/AMD/Nvidia, VMware and QEMU, OpenGL ES 2.0 via SwiftShader for software rendering on unsupported GPU devices, hardware-accelerated codecs on devices with Intel HD & G45 graphics family, secure booting from UEFI and installing to UEFI disk, Text-based GUI installer, Theme support to GRUB-EFI, Multi-touch, Audio, Wifi, Bluetooth, Sensors, Camera and Ethernet (DHCP only), Auto-mount external USB drive and sd card; Support arm arch apps via the native bridge mechanism.
 (Settings -> Android-x86 options).
 This Android OS for PC is an open-source project licensed under GNU General Public License (GPL) 2.0 or later.